Tax and registration

 If you are working in Denmark for three months or less, you will get a tax number instead of a civil registration number.
 Your personal tax number works like a civil registration number, i.e. it is your Danish personal identification number.

-Read more about how to get a personal tax number
+Read more about how to apply for a Danish tax card and a personal tax number